-The advantage of this solution over the plancache query is that the data is stored permanently, as the plan cache is “truncated” whenever the SQL Server service is restarted, not all queries are stored there and when, The storage is temporary.
-Also, if you start the service using the -x parameter, multiple DMV's, such as dm_exec_query_stats, are not populated.
+The advantage of this solution over the query to the plankache is that the data is permanently stored, since the plan cache is "truncated" whenever the SQL Server service is restarted, not all queries are stored there and when they are, storage is temporary.
+In addition, if you start the service using the -x parameter, several DMV's, such as dm_exec_query_stats, are not populated.

 The disadvantage is that you need to create objects in the database (Job, XE, table), generating a much larger job to get this information, which will only be collected from the creation of these controls.
 Events that have occurred in the past will not be identified.

 IF (EXISTS(SELECT NULL FROM sys.dm_xe_sessions WHERE [name] = 'Conversão Implícita')) DROP EVENT SESSION [Conversão Implícita] ON SERVER